dhutsj/terraform-practice/aws_modern_app/README.md

 #### CI/CD
 The real application code is sitting in [python_demo_app](https://github.com/dhutsj/python_demo).
 I have pushed the image to dockerhub.

-But for CI, you can use CI tools like `Jenkins`/`GitHub Action` to build the source code into a docker image, just need to modify the docker image tag, like from v1 to v2.
+For CI, you can use CI tools like `Jenkins`/`GitHub Action` to build the source code into a docker image.

+For CD, you can still use `Jenkins`/`GitHub Action` or `ArgoCD` if you implement `GitOps`.

+There is no right or wrong which tool you use, just choose the one most situable for you.